-ENG2301 is a seminar-based course, meaning that seminars consist primarily of student-driven literary discussion.
+ENG2301 is a seminar based course.
+Seminars consist primarily of student driven literary discussion.
 This means that while it is fine to prefer listening over talking, you should be prepared to contribute to discussions throughout the semester.
 The more of your week you spend exploring the set texts yourself (or in discussion with your fellow students), the more learning outcome you will get from the seminars.

 The term paper should make use of at least three different secondary sources (material published by an academic press or journal).

 You will be offered individual term paper supervision.